suhas-platy/golf_processing/README.md

 mne_view.py - shows proper EEG signals

-Time Domain Plotting - hit "-" several times when the file comes up; eventually only signal on the time sync channels will be shown
+Time Domain Plotting - important -- remove last 6 channels; also data already appears to be filtered so applying the filter on top of the data doesn't give good results